DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - For historical figures without photos, create meaningful field-specific SVG icons
 - Ensure images are appropriately sized and optimized for web use
 - Test that images load correctly in the browser after committing

+## Data Deduplication
+- The dataset automatically removes duplicate pioneers by name at runtime.
+Only the first occurrence is shown in the UI.
+- For clarity and maintainability, remove duplicates from `js/pioneers.js` when possible.